 Feeling confused about your gender

-When we’re born people decide our gender for us and they’ll say that we’re a boy or a girl.
-Usually this is done by seeing if we have male or female sex organs.
+When we’re born people have to record whether we’re a boy or a girl.
+This is usually based on seeing whether we have male or female sex organs.

 Being transgender or trans is when someone feels that their gender identity is different from the gender they were given at birth.
 Trans people might: